 Use the following steps out in the field to get the best results from your planisphere:

-- Hold the planisphere in front of you as you would if reading a book
+- Hold the planisphere in front you like a reading book

-- Rotate it so that 'south' on the planisphere is ahead of you, i.e. pointing towards the southern horizon you're facing
+- Rotate it so that ‘south’ on the planisphere is pointing towards the southern horizon you’re facing

-- Facing different horizons, carry out the same steps to pick out constellations, e.g. when facing east, rotate the planisphere so east is facing forwards
+- Repeat the same steps facing different horizons but, when facing east, for example, rotate the planisphere so east is facing forwards